ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

   ![Fill out connection details](./images/cp_step2.png)

 4a. __Schema Registry__: A valid schema is required for Avro streams and optional for JSON.
 Specify the complete URL of your Schema Registry server along with the full path to the ID of the relevant schema document.
-This schema will be used to parse (Avro) or validate (JSON) messages on the selected topic.
+This schema will be used to parse ([AvroConfluent](../../../interfaces/formats.md/#data-format-avro-confluent)) or validate (JSON) messages on the selected topic.
 Avro messages that can not be parsed or JSON messages that fail validation will generate an error.
 Note that ClickPipes will automatically retrieve an updated or different schema from the registry if indicated by the schema ID embedded in the message.
 5. Select your data format (we currently support a subset of ClickHouse formats).
 The UI will display a sample document from the selected source (Kafka topic, etc).

   ![Set data format and topic](./images/cp_step3.png)